egsonweb/customer-entry-spec/README.md

 ### Features

-* Heavily commented webpack configuration with reasonable defaults.
+* Commented webpack configuration defaults.
 * ES6, and ES7 support with babel.
 * Source maps included in all builds.
 * Development server with live reload.